Quadratic Convergence of Smoothing Newton's Method for 0/1 Loss Optimization: Preliminaries

 Next we describe the formula for computing the subdifferential of $\|\bfz_+\|_0$ and its proximal operator.
 We note that $\|\cdot\|_0$ is lower semi-continuous (lsc) and $\bfz_+$ is obviously continuous, the composition $\|\bfz_+\|_0$ is also lsc.
 For a proper and lsc function $g: \R^m \mapsto \R$, its subdifferential $\partial g(\cdot)$ is well defined as in \cite[Definition 8.3]{RW1998}.
+The following results are easy to prove after simple calculations.

 \begin{lemma} \begin{itemize}

 \item[(i)] We have

 \item[(ii)] Let $g(\bfx):=\|(h(\bfx))_+\|_0$, where $h:\R^n\rightarrow\R^m$ is differentiable, and $\Gamma:=\{i\in\N_m: h_i( \bfx)=0\}$ for a given a point $ \bfx\in\R^n$.
 If